 Environmental LitigationLocke Lord’s environmental lawyers are equally at home with environmental litigation.
 We handle litigation and appeals of environmental liabilities in all contexts, including but not limited to actions involving CERCLA, RCRA, the Clean Air Act, Rivers and Harbors Act, Safe Drinking Water Act, NEPA, state environmental statutes and toxic tort claims.
 Our environmental lawyers were on the district and Fifth Circuit legal team representing Cooper Industries in Aviall Services, Inc. v.
 Cooper Industries, 263 F.3d 134 (2001), reversed en banc, 312 F.3d 677 (5th Cir.
 2002), reversed, 543 U.S. 147 (2004), which created new law on CERCLA cost recovery actions.
 We regularly handle litigation involving state and federal Superfund sites, including the Sikes and Malone Superfund Sites in Texas and the Casmalia Superfund Site in California.
 Our attorneys are respected by their peers and are often called upon to lead steering committees at state and federal Superfund sites.

-Our environmental litigation expertise extends beyond traditional CERCLA and other traditional environmental claims.
+Our environmental litigation experience extends beyond traditional CERCLA and other traditional environmental claims.
 Locke Lord environmental attorneys regularly represent clients in environmental indemnity litigation.
 We handled the definitive case in the Fifth Circuit on environmental indemnity claims, Fina, Inc. v.
 ARCO, 200 F.3d 266 (5th Cir.
 2000).
 We have obtained favorable judgments and rulings on many issues, positioning our clients to obtain favorable settlements.
 Our environmental attorneys are also able to put their indemnity litigation experience to use when working on transactions, placing our clients in the best position to realize the benefit of their bargains.

 Environmental Auditing and Liability ManagementLocke Lord’s environmental attorneys frequently assist clients in conducting privileged environmental compliance audits of their operations.
 Working closely with our clients’ environmental managers and carefully selected consultants, we can identify instances of noncompliance or potential risks and devise effective strategies for both correcting the issue and minimizing the associated liability.
 Often, state and federal audit statutes or programs provide incentives for self-disclosure of violations, and our attorneys have extensive experience in managing such disclosures to maximize the amount and scope of liability protection received under these programs, in addition to knowing when and when not to take advantage of them.